mozilla-mobile/mozilla-vpn-client/docs/rfcs/9999-vpn-firefox-integration.md

 ----

 ## Preconditions

-For this feature to be enabled, a Firefox user on the desktop needs to have the VPN installed, be logged in and have an active subscription.
+As we currently not plan to be a bundled feature into Firefox the first MVP, Users need to have the VPN Client installed, be logged in with a subscription.
+During an ✨ Onboarding Flow ✨ (currently unspecified) users installed the VPN-Integration Extension into their Firefox Profile.

+## Delivery
+As the Extension will be Mozilla signed, asking Firefox to open a URL pointing to our XPI will prompt the install, without warnings.
+The onboarding will be refined based on foxfooding feedback.

 ## VPN API